bnied/kernel-lt-aufs/README.md

 ***
 ### Installing the Packages

-Once your packages are build, you can install them with `yum`. `cd` to the appropriate directory, and run:
+Once your packages are built, you can install them with `yum`. `cd` to the appropriate directory, and run:

     yum localinstall --nogpgcheck kernel-ml-aufs-3.19.0-1.el6.x86_64.rpm